snassour/lem-in/README.md

 # lem-in
-Find your way in an anthill
+Find your way into an anthill

 ## Quick Description
 Lem-in finds the fastest way to move all the ants from an entry point to and exit.<br />